How much do I need to retire at 55?

 We can then calculate the difference between your retirement income and your expenses.
 Once we know if there is a shortfall, our software can calculate where to take your income from.

-The software we use is called cash flow software.
-Our software is different as it is based on historical returns and inflation.
+Our software is called cash flow software.
+It is different because it is based on historical returns and inflation.
 This gives us a better and more accurate picture of your retirement.

-We will consider any pensions, investments property and any other income producing asset.
+We will consider pensions, investments, and any other income-producing assets.
 We would exclude your main home.
 Assets can be split into three types.

-Any Savings, Investments, Cash or property (Excluding your main residence or second home).
-These assets are used to generate an income that can be used for retirement.
+Any retirement savings, investments, cash, or property (Including your primary residence or second home).
+These assets are used to generate an income that can be used for early retirement.

 There is a school of thought that you can withdraw 4% of your capital each year without losing money.
 The reality is that the calculations are much more complex.